-input MUX operation
+input operation

-The input MUX allows two separate inputs to be applied to the amplifier.
-When the ST/MN terminal is held high, the headphone inputs (LIN and RIN) are active.
-When the ST/MN terminal is held low, the line BTL input (MONO-IN) is active.
+The input allows stereo inputs to be applied to the amplifier.
+When the ST/MN terminal is held high, the inputs (LIN and RIN) drive the outputs as LO and RO in stereo mode.
+When the ST/MN terminal is held low, the inputs are surrounded internally to create the mono BTL signal, driving the outputs as MO+ and MO-.